Avi-Kenny/SimEngine/docs/index.md

 ### 6) Set the simulation configuration

 This controls options related to your entire simulation, such as the number of simulation replicates to run for each level combination and how to <a href="/docs/parallel.html" target="_blank">parallelize</a> your code.
 This is discussed in detail on the <a href="/docs/configuration.html" target="_blank">Configuration</a> page.
+To speed things up, we will set *num_sim* to 100, and so **simba** will run a total of 600 simulation replicates (100 for each level combination).

 ```R
 sim %<>% set_config(